Job Search and Career Information

 They NEED SIGNIFICANT IMPROVEMENT!

-Career Services has evaluative rubrics* for each of these job search tools that we are happy to send you by email upon request.
+Career Services has evaluative rubrics* for each of these job search tools (see link for each that follows).
 Use these rubrics* to rate your own resume, cover letter and interview skills, and then let us know how you need assistance from Career Services!
-540-375-2303; firstname.lastname@example.org:
+540-375-2303; email@example.com:

 *Provided as a courtesy of NACE